microsoft/vscode-docs/api/working-with-extensions/publishing-extension.md

 ### Why does vsce not preserve file attributes?

-Please note that when building and publishing your extension from Windows, all the files included in the extension package will lack POSIX file attributes, namely the executable bit.
+Note that when building and publishing your extension from Windows, all the files included in the extension package will lack POSIX file attributes, namely the executable bit.
 Some `node_modules` dependencies rely on those attributes to properly function.
 Publishing from Linux and macOS works as expected.

 ### Can I publish from a continuous integration (CI) build?